 For a copy of Chapter 53 of the Texas Property Code that incorporates the changes implemented by House Bill 2237 effective as of January 1, 2022, click here.

 Allison Snyder represents companies and individuals in complex construction disputes and business arbitration and litigation.
 She routinely arbitrates, litigates and mediates claims between owners, contractors ...

 Emily Pendleton focuses her practice on construction and commercial litigation.
 She has experience in defending, analyzing and preparing lien, bond, and other construction related claims.
 In addition, she has assisted in the ...

-Jack Byrom’s practice includes a range of complex litigation matters with a focus on construction litigation.
-His experience covers all facets of construction, from contract execution through delivery and management of ...
+Jack Byrom’s practice includes a broad range of construction matters representing owners, general contractors, subcontractors, and architects and design professionals.
+His experience covers all facets of construction from ...

 - Legislative Update: A Practical Guide to the Most Significant Changes in Texas Lien Laws